Nimmo reaches 5 times, Matz sharp as Mets beat ...

 Nimmo reaches 5 times, Matz sharp as Mets beat Brewers 5-0

-Brandon Nimmo reached base five times, Steven Matz pitched six solid innings and the New York Mets beat the Milwaukee Brewers 5-0
+Brandon Nimmo is making a strong case to remain in the New York Mets' everyday lineup.
+Nimmo reached base five times, Steven Matz pitched six solid innings and the Mets beat the Milwaukee Brewers 5-0 on Thursday night.
+Nimmo raised his on-base percentage.

 Tweets